LogME: Practical Assessment of Pre-trained Models for Transfer Learning: Experiments

-These small experiments on synthesized data illustrate that LogME is a good measure of the feature quality, and therefore can provide a general assessment of pre-trained models for transfer learning.
+These toy experiments on synthesized data shows that LogME is a good measure of the feature quality, and therefore can provide a general assessment of pre-trained models for transfer learning.